daisy/pipeline/website/src/_wiki/Get-Help/User-Guide/Installation.md

 ### Windows

 For Windows users there is the Windows installer.
-It automatically installs the desktop application, the server and the command line tool.
-Simply launch the installer and follow the instructions on the screen.
+It installs the desktop application.
+Launch the installer and follow the instructions on the screen.
+The desktop application can also be used to run a server.

 ### Mac OS